-The 2021 Workshop on Human-Centric Software Engineering & Cyber Security (HCSE&CS-2021) will be co-hosted with the 36th IEEE/ACM International Conference on Automated Software Engineering and will be taking a virtual format on 15 November 2021.
+The 2022 Workshop on Human-Centric Software Engineering & Cyber Security (HCSE&CS-2022) will be co-hosted with the 37th IEEE/ACM International Conference on Automated Software Engineering from Mon 10 – Fri 14 October 2022.

-Update: Authors of top-quality papers will be invited to submit their extended article to a Special Issue on Human-Centric Software Engineering – Approaches, Technologies, and Applications, with Elsevier Journal of Systems and Software.
+Update: Authors of top-quality papers will be invited to submit their extended article to a Special Issue on Human-centered Collaborative Systems at IEEE SYSTEMS, MAN, AND CYBERNETICS MAGAZINE

-Humans are a key part of software development, including customers, designers, coders, testers, and end-users.
-While most current software engineering research and practices are function, data, or process-oriented, human-centric software engineering focuses on the human factors in engineering software systems.
-After the successful inaugural event at ASE2020, the 2nd International Workshop on Human-Centric Software Engineering and Cyber Security will continue its aim to bring together researchers and practitioners to continue the discussion on fundamentally new ways to systematically capture and use human-centric software requirements during software development and verify that systems meet these requirements.
+Humans are a key part of software development as the creators, designers, coders, testers, end users and occasional abusers of software systems including cyber security systems.
+While most current software engineering research and practices are function, data or process oriented, human-centric software engineering focuses on the human factors in engineering software systems.
+Following the success of the first and second editions at ASE 2020 and ASE 2021, the 3rd International Workshop on Human-Centric Software Engineering and Cyber Security will continue its aim to bring together researchers and practitioners to continue the discussion on fundamentally new ways to systematically capture and use human-centric software requirements during software development and verify that systems meet these requirements.
 At present, there are major issues with misaligned software applications related to human factors, such as accessibility, usability, emotions, personality, age, gender, and culture.
-This workshop serves as the ideal venue to share research ideas and outcomes on requirements, enhanced theory, models, tools, and capability for next-generation human-centric software engineering aiming to achieve significant benefits of greatly improved software quality and user experience, developer productivity, and cost savings.
+This workshop serves as the ideal venue to share research ideas and outcomes on requirements, enhanced theory, models, tools, and capability for next-generation human-centric software engineering aiming to achieve significant benefits of greatly improved software quality and user experience, developer productivity and cost savings.

-In addition, this workshop has a special focus on cyber security.
 The increased attention on a human-centric design in software engineering is the focus of contemporary research in cyber security.
-Particularly, the focus is shifting towards embedding human behaviour and cognitive perception to ensure a fully human-centric cyber security solution that not only protects humans from the harmful after-effects of cyber security events but does so in unison with human thinking and behavioural patterns.
+Particularly, the focus is shifting towards embedding human behaviour and cognitive perception to ensure a fully human-centric cyber security solution that not only protects humans from the harmful aftereffects of cyber security events but does so in unison with human thinking and behavioural patterns.
 In this workshop, we solicit recent research works in the field of human-centric cyber security engineering.

 - Human-centric modelling tools